Money Saving Pages

 Tips for Saving Money on Utilities

 • Install vents in your attic.
-They can significantly reduce your cooling costs by keeping the attic cooler during summer months.
+They can significantly reduce your cooling costs by keeping the attic cooler during summer months, especially if you properly insulate it.

 • Don’t procrastinate on repairing dripping faucets.
 It is estimated that even one drop per second can waste as much as 48 gallons of water per week (an average leak wastes 27 gallons of water per day).
 That is money going down the drain.